Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Methodology

 \subsection{Netlist Representation Learning}

-Following the data augmentation phase, this stage (Fig.~\ref{fig:methodology}(b)) transforms the raw netlist data into high-dimensional embeddings.
-This is achieved by converting netlists into graphs and training a GNN to learn their structural and functional properties.

-To isolate and validate that the primary contribution of our framework stems from the \textbf{Circuit Data Augmentation} stage, we deliberately reuse the core representation learning framework introduced by GNN-RE~\cite{GNN-RE}.
-This allows for a direct and fair comparison in our experimental evaluation.
-The process consists of three components: graph dataset construction, feature extraction, and GNN training.
+Following data augmentation, the curated gate-level netlists enter the representation-learning stage shown in Fig.~\ref{fig:methodology}(b).
+We adopt GNN-RE~\cite{GNN-RE} as the primary representation-learning backbone of our framework.
+This stage consists of three components: graph dataset construction, feature extraction, and GNN training.